DeathRGH/rtdump-il2cpp-ps4/README.md

 ```
 # Building
 Build the solution with visual studio.<br>
-I left a post build event for automatic file transfers via FTP.
-Simply change the PC name or remove the checks if you want to use it for yourself.
+I left a Post-Build Event for automatic file transfers via FTP.
+Change the IP to the one of your PS4 and make sure you have curl installed.

 # Usage
 Once you have the prx built and fake signed to a sprx, you can use any sprx loader to inject into a Unity game.